Last updated on December 28, 2022

 “A package?” she asked.

-The woman unbolted the door, and a postman who held a small brown envelope greeted her.
+The woman unbolted the door, and a postman with a small brown envelope greeted her.
 “Can you sign here, Ma’am?”

 Her ex-husband would need these papers, but she wouldn’t send them to him.
 He should have taken care of this a long time ago.
-“Am I my ex-husband’s keeper,” she smirked.
+“Am I my ex-husband’s keeper?” she asked.

 She took great delight in tossing the papers aside.
 “Another chance for me to get back at him.
 He took away my dreams.
 He doesn’t deserve anything from me.”